We are proud of our FIVE STAR rating on Facebook. See all our Facebook Reviews. Like our Facebook Page to get news and updates in your feed.

 • Am I eligible for Beckhams Law?
 Employees of companies are eligible to apply for Beckhams Law subject to meeting the requirements.
 Unfortunately Self-Employed workers are not eligible.
 Read this guide for further information on Beckhams Law.

-An EOR is a third-party organisation that acts as the official employer for tax and legal purposes while the remote worker maintains their direct employment relationship with their overseas company
+A POE is a third-party organisation that acts as the official employer for tax and legal purposes while the remote worker maintains their direct employment relationship with their overseas company

-EOR services can help mitigate the legal, tax and administrative burdens associated with the Spanish digital nomad visa, providing a smoother path to obtaining the visa.
+POE services can help mitigate the legal, tax and administrative burdens associated with the Spanish digital nomad visa, providing a smoother path to obtaining the visa.

 For completeness, it is possible for the foreign company to register with Spanish social security directly, and there are companies that help with that process.
 There are a number of pre-requisites that must be fulfilled.

 Typically the company will need to make the decision on how they want to operate with an employee abroad.
-Help At Hand Spain can provide general guidance to Digital Nomad applicants so help navigate the options and provide referrals to partners so the company can get the right set-up that works for them.
+Help At Hand Spain can provide general guidance to Digital Nomad applicants to help navigate the options and provide referrals to partners so the company can get the right set-up that works for them.

 It is possible to apply as an employee if you are the sole director, owner and worker in your own Limited Company Director.
 However there are things you need to consider that make it challenging and create potential risk for the future.